-Bigoli are a long thick pasta, originally made with buckwheat flour but now normally made with whole wheat flour, water and salt.
-They look like a thick spaghetti but, are quite rough on the outside, which means they hold sauces well.
-They originate from the Veneto region, but are also popular in Eastern Lombardy.
+Bigoli is a long thick pasta, originally made with buckwheat flour but now normally made with whole wheat or 00 flour, egg (often duck eggs), water or milk, butter and salt.
+It looks like a thick spaghetti but, is quite rough on the outside, which means it holds sauces well.
+It originates from the Veneto region where I live, but is also popular in Eastern Lombardy.

 There are a number of different opinions on where the name ‘Bigoli’ comes from.
 Some say it derives from the local dialect word ‘bigat’, which means caterpillar or from the Latin ‘bombyx’ meaning bug.
 Others think that the word ‘bigoli’ refers to the curved rod with a hook at each end, which was carried on the shoulders and used to transport buckets of water or milk urns.
 And there are other theories, of course!

 From the end of 17th century, Abundance’s ‘bigolaro’, as it was called, became popular in the north-east of Italy.
 It was used mostly by poorer families because they could make a very inexpensive dough with it, which didn’t include eggs.
-At that time, eggs were used as coins in exchange for goods, so one egg could buy its equivalent weight in sugar or salt.
+Nowadays fresh bigoli are often made with eggs, especially duck eggs, but at that time, eggs were used as coins in exchange for goods, so one egg could buy its equivalent weight in sugar or salt.
 Since most families had their own chickens, eggs were not scarce, but they were used primarily as ‘money’.

-The bigoli dough was made from flour, a pinch of salt and enough water to make the dough firm but elastic.
-The bigolaro was fixed to a table, or some types would be attached to a stool on which the person operating the bigolaro would sit.
+In the past, the bigoli dough was made from flour, a pinch of salt and enough water to make it firm but elastic.
+The bigolaro was fixed to a table, or some types could be attached to a stool on which the person operating the bigolaro would sit.
 As soon as they were made, the bigoli were hung to dry over sticks suspended between two chairs.
 Locally, these sticks were called ‘perteghe’ or ‘perteghete’, depending on their length.